 Gay Clubs & Bars in Long Beach

-- The Brit – A casual English-style gay bear bar that you would more expect to find in London or Manchester, not Long Beach… but the locals seem to love it.
-Never over-crowded and offering their loyal customer pool tables, arcades games, and affordable drinks.
+A casual English-style gay bear bar that you would expect to find in London or Manchester, not Long Beach… but the locals seem to love it.
+Never over-crowded and offering their loyal customer pool tables, arcade games, and affordable drinks.

-Their long list of events is listed on the website including weekly drag and burlesque shows and the hot-as-hell Latin Saturday nights where you the party is just like those we found in Mexico City or Bogota.
+Their long list of events is listed on the website, including weekly drag and burlesque shows and the hot-as-hell Latin Saturday nights where the party is just like those we found in Mexico City or Bogota.

 There are even go-go dancers on Friday and Saturday.
-Having been a part of Gay Long Beach for over 30 years its fair to say Mineshaft is one of the most-beloved bars in town and can often get pretty crowded, though it is never uncomfortable.
+Having been a part of Gay Long Beach for over 30 years, it’s fair to say Mineshaft is one of the most beloved bars in town and can often get pretty crowded, though it is never uncomfortable.

-- The Crest – A comfortable gay bar with a modern theme, pool table, small patio, and nightly drink specials.
+A comfortable gay bar with a modern theme, pool table, small patio, and nightly drink specials.
 Recently renovated, stop by for their complimentary Sunday BBQ from 4 – 8 pm, or fun cocktails and draft beers any day of the week.

 A very cruisy leather bar in North Long Beach with kinky weekly events, cheap beer and an anything-can-happen mentality.

-- The Suite – A mainstay of the Long Beach gay scene, recently completely renovated by new owners.
+A mainstay of the Long Beach gay scene, recently completely renovated by new owners.
 Classy, sophisticated and welcoming: this is what we think all gay venues should strive to be.
-On the upper level, there is a dance floor, bar, VIP seating area and show bar where famed performers from RuPaul’s Drag Rage like Latrice Royale and Morgan McMichaels perform each Thursday in the Lipstick Divas Show.
+On the upper level, there is a dance floor, bar, VIP seating area and show bar where famed performers from RuPaul’s Drag Rage, like Latrice Royale and Morgan McMichaels, perform each Thursday in the Lipstick Divas Show.

-The unmissable building facade is a collaboration of John Schinnerer and famed Art Deco restorationist Joe Musil, recreating actual design element used in the San Francisco Bay Exhibition of 1940.
-Then there are the fun weekly events which include a Tuesday 2 for 1 promotion, happy hour special pricing, live VJ’s on Fridays and Saturdays, and Karaoke on Sundays.
+The unmissable building facade is a collaboration of John Schinnerer and famed Art Deco restorationist Joe Musil, recreating the actual design elements used in the San Francisco Bay Exhibition of 1940.
+Then there are the fun weekly events which include a Tuesday 2-for-1 promotion, happy hour special pricing, live VJs on Fridays and Saturdays, and Karaoke on Sundays.

 Gay-Popular Bars in Long Beach

 A neighborhood wine bar with live music and a super-alternative vibe.
 This is not upscale elegance, but cheap drinks and weird LGBT+ crowds that we are low-key obsessed with.
 Totally different vibes every night but the perfect place to stop by and just see how it feels – you are either going to love or hate it.

 With an outdoor deck overlooking Alamitos Bay, it doesn’t get much better than this.
 Get ready to stay all day.
 With refreshing ocean breezes and incredible water views, this Long Beach location is a sprawling harborside spot with two stories, outdoor patios with fire pits, and 60+ beers on tap to enjoy while watching passing boats and gorgeous sunsets.

 Cruising & Gay Bath Houses in Long Beach

-If your visiting from outside of the USA you should know that the gay sauna culture is not very prevalent in the USA and in no way as popular or as high-quality as you might find in international destinations such as Lisbon, Taipei, Barcelona, Madrid or Berlin.
+If your visiting from outside of the USA, you should know that the gay sauna culture is not very prevalent in the USA and in no way as popular or as high-quality as you might find in international destinations such as Lisbon, Taipei, Barcelona, Madrid or Berlin.
 Still, we never said there was no naughty fun to be had in Gay Long Beach…

-Gay Long Beach Map
+Gay Map Of Long Beach